-Once they complete the lecture/teaching portion, they have questions to answer.
+Once they complete the lecture/teaching portion, they have practice problems to complete.
 This part is recorded and graded.
 As they go through the lesson, they can ask their buddy for a hint.

 I can log in to my teacher account and see my kids progress and scores at any time.
 I just discovered yesterday that my daughter got a 65% on her math lesson.
 I have my kids re-do a lesson if they get below 80%.
 I might be mean, but I want them to really understand a concept before moving on, and it makes them try a little harder because they don’t want to re-do lessons!

 From most reviews I have read in the past, the levels of this program do not exactly match grade levels.
 That is the case with us as well.
 My 2nd grader is using level 3, my 6th grader is using level 7 and my 8th grader is using Pre-Algebra.